hartwork/svneverever/README.md

 ( 28;  46)  /tags/libbs2b-2.2.1
 ```

 Next I have a look at who the committers where, when they joined or left and how many commits the did (though that last number is of limited value).
-This can help to write an identify map for svn2git.
+This can help to write an identity map for svn2git.

 ```console
 # svneverever --no-progress --committers bs2b_svn_store/